Wide Band Interaction Impedance and Mode Excitation in Glide Symmetric Double Corrugated Waveguides for mm-wave TWTs: Glide Symmetry and Waveguide Geometries

 \subsection{Three slow Wave structures}

 The so-called double corrugated waveguide (DCW) \cite{paoloni15} has been proposed as a candidate for TWT amplifiers and BWOs \cite{mineo10}.
-One of its advantages is the wideband modal interaction with the electron beam if the first higher space harmonic is used (i.e., $n=+1$).
+One of its advantages is the wideband modal interaction with the electron beam if the first higher space harmonic is used (i.e., $n = 1$).

-One desired feature of amplifiers is the large operational bandwidth.
 In order to improve the wideband behavior of the DCW, the implementation of glide symmetry into the structure is here explored.
 Three different topologies are studied.
 First, the classic DCW, which is shown in Fig. \ref{fig:unit-cells}(a), and will be referred to as BB (Bottom - Bottom) in this paper.
 Then, glide symmetry is implemented considering two different glide planes: first, applying glide symmetry in the $x-z$ plane, as in the unit cell shown Fig.\ref{fig:unit-cells}(b) that will be referred to as BB Glide, which corresponds to the offset(O)-DCW in \cite{Basu2021}; and finally glide symmetry is in both the $x-z$ and $y-z$ planes, as shown in Fig. \ref{fig:unit-cells}(c) and referred to as BT (Bottom - Top) Glide.
 An interesting case of BB Glide symmetry is further analyzed in the Appendix.
-The three structures will be analyzed in terms of the dispersion diagram, where the mode excitation and polarization of each space harmonic will be considered, and then later on looking at the spectrum of the excited modes, and finally in terms of interaction (Pierce) impedance.
+The three structures will be analyzed in terms of the dispersion diagram, where the mode excitation and {componets} of each space harmonic will be considered, and then later on looking at the spectrum of the excited modes, and finally in terms of interaction (Pierce) impedance.